TUW-GEO/ReconOri/dvlp.md

 - `imgPath`: the actual relative path to the image or preview file.
 Must exist unless NULL.
 If the image file according to `imgId` exists, then this is set immediately.
 Otherwise, this is set once the preview file and rectangle have been determined.
 - `previewRect`: if not NULL: the rectangle within `imgPath` that covers the image content of this preview.
 Set when the preview file and rectangle have been determined.
 If not NULL, then imgPath must not be NULL, either.

+## TODO

+- The PlugIn crashes if a DB is re-opened and a stored image file path does not exist any more (because of opening the DB on a different PC or a network outage).